About | Home | Search

-# I have not tried it, but there is another branch of sed called super-sed:
+# I have not tried it, but there is another sed called super-sed:

 # http://sed.sourceforge.net/grabbag/ssed/